libscie/archive.researchequals.com/README.md

-# archive.researchequals.com
+# `archive.researchequals.com`

-This repository contains the ResearchEquals archive code and content.
+This repository contains all archival content and code for ResearchEquals.
+This repository falls under the current [immediate archival strategy.](https://libscie.org/researchequals-archival-strategy/)